stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```shell
 $cabal install hspec-golden
 ```
-Once installed we can use the --help flag to see how the CLI works.
+Once installed we can use the `--help` flag to see how the CLI works.

-According to [hspec-golden](http://hackage.haskell.org/package/hspec-golden), when `hgold` is used without flags it updates by default the `/.golden` directory.
+According to [hspec-golden](http://hackage.haskell.org/package/hspec-golden), when `hgold` is used without flags it updates by default the `.golden/` directory.
 If we store our golden files in a different directory we should use the `--update` flag and specify the name of the directory as an argument.

-Ok, lets update our golden files.
+Okay, let's update our golden files.

 ```shell
 $ hgold